pinax/pinax/docs/how_to_contribute.md

 whether the problem lies with a general coding mistake or compatibility with a specific version of Python and/or Django.

+We encourage developers to test updated code before submitting a pull request.
+Every pull request triggers our Travis continuous integration (CI) system, which automatically tests the same Python/Django configurations using `tox.ini`.
+A pull request which passes all tests in all configurations is a sign of quality and attention to detail.

 ## Pull Requests